Estimated Reading Time: 14 mins

 Image by Pressfoto on freepik

-If you’ve had to battle something like PMDD for most of your adult life however, such life situations can be a lot less intimidating.
+If you’ve had to battle with something like PMDD for most of your adult life however, such tasks can be a lot less intimidating.

 Whether you believe it or not, I can tell you that you have a strength most don’t.